• Skip to primary navigation

 • Add water and lychee syrup from the can.

 • Blend until the lychees are smooth.
-Transfer the lychee juice into a medium sized pot.
-Turn on the heat to low.
+Transfer the lychee juice into a medium sized saucepan.

-• Pour the cooked jelly solution into a shallow tin or tray.
-Let the jelly cool slightly before placing it in the fridge to set completely.
+• Pour the cooked jelly solution into a shallow 9 inches square tin or tray.
+Let the jelly cool slightly before placing it in the fridge to set completely (for at least one to two hours).

 Making the milk tea